Town of East Windsor and EWPS School Renovation Planning

 • Gymnasium floor has deteriorated and should be replaced

-• Door and hardware systems vary throughout the facility resulting in security concerns
+• Door and hardware systems vary throughout the facility, resulting in security concerns